 There’s no reason to stress over guessing what the air conditions around you are like.
-These days you can just pick up a high quality but cheap temperature and humidity gauge like this ThermaPro model I picked up at Amazon.
+These days you can just pick up a high-quality but cheap temperature and humidity gauge.
 Guessing doesn’t work!
 It’s hard to judge air as your body may change in sensitivity throughout the day.

 Pick up a humidity gauge and you’re done.
 Most also give the current temperature and are very accurate, too!

-Just place one in you or your newborn’s room.
-When running a humidifier, you’ll be able to see the humidity level rise in real-time and you’ll know right away when you need to lower it or switch it off.
+Just place one in your or your newborn’s room.
+When running a humidifier, you’ll be able to see the humidity level rise in real time and you’ll know right away when you need to lower it or switch it off.

 How do humidifiers work?

 Humidifiers are electrical appliances that change liquid water into a fine mist (called water vapor or steam) and release it into the room’s air.
 As this happens the humidity will gradually rise and the healthy, comfortable moisture level you need will return.

 While there are 2 main types available today there are other less commonly used types.
 Each type of humidifier changes liquid water into a mist by evaporation, mechanically, or using other electrical powered devices.

 As they work (some are faster than others) your room will gradually become saturated with moisture in a way that resembles a nice balance found in nature.
 A little while after switching it on (often about 15-30 minutes or so) you’ll begin to feel better.